Home

 In alliance with Théodore Simon at Alfred Binet Laboratory in Paris in 1920, Jean tested the outcomes of standardized reasoning previously designed by Simon.
 During his analysis, Piaget tested a child’s intelligence and how children conclude different issues based on their ages.
 In the same year, Piaget also tested the nature of errors, and this experience motivated him to explore more on children’s learnability.

 As part of testing the cognitive development in children, Piaget gave children an opportunity to defend the sense in their incorrect responses.
 During his reading of the children’s reactions, Piaget discovered that children have a flawless power of reason.
-He also realized that when children do not have relevant experience of the subject in question, they answer based on their imagination.
+He also realized that when children do not have relevant experience with the subject in question, they answer based on their imagination.

 These experiences led Piaget to conclude that accurate knowledge should be distinct from understanding and intelligence.